SimeonTsvetanov/Mini-Projects-Learning-Python/Tweeter-Profile-Scraper/README.md

 # Welcome to the Tweeter-Profile-Reviewer

 ***
-This project was created as part of a assignment from [Softuni](https://softuni.bg/), during the Python Fundamentals Course.
+This project was created as part of a assignment from [Softuni](https://softuni.bg/) (kind of), during the Python Fundamentals Course.

 ### The aim of the Project was to create a Twitter Profile Reviewer GUI App with Python.
 That runs in its own GUI.